EXPERIENCE & EXPERTISE

 - A death as a result of carbon monoxide poisoning.
 The deceased was engaged as a panel beater by the Insured who provided an air compressor from which the deceased inadvertently inhaled carbon monoxide.

-- Ranked as both a Leading and Recommended Lawyer – Public & Product Liability (Defendant) in Queensland by Doyle’s Guide from 2015 to date.
+Ranked as both a Leading and Recommended Lawyer – Public & Product Liability (Defendant) in Queensland by Doyle’s Guide since 2015.